osuosl/beaver-barcamp-pelican/content/pages/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Lightning talks are five minute presentations on any topic.
 At barcamp,
-the first session will be just lightning talks in the barcamp style;
+the first session will include lightning talks in the barcamp style;
 anyone can sign up beforehand and present on any topic for up to
-five minutes.
+five minutes instead of the full hour.
+We will still have full-length
+barcamp talks available during that session, but lightning talks will
+be an option.

 Who should present?
 ~~~~~~~~~~~~~~~~~~~